Pallet Jack Certification

 Pallet jacks, also known as pallet trucks, pallet pumps, pump trucks and jiggers, are used to lift and move pallets, which are flat transport structures used to support goods and most often made of wood.
 Pallet jacks are safer than moving pallets by hand, and are cheaper and more efficient than using larger forklifts.
 However, they still require special training for workers to keep the workplace safe.
 Learn how to prevent accidents when working with or near pallet jacks with our information on electric pallet jack training requirements below.

-Here’s something you might not know about pallet jacks: they’re considered powered industrial trucks by OSHA, which means they’re basically the same type of vehicle as a forklift.
+Here’s something you might not know about pallet jacks and power pallet jacks: they’re considered powered industrial trucks by OSHA, which means they’re basically the same type of vehicle as a forklift.
 Sure, they don’t operate like a forklift.
 And they don’t look like most lifts.
 Yet pallet jacks still require all the training that forklift operators go through.
 This includes instruction and OSHA compliant instruction for all types of pallet jacks.

-CertifyMe.net, the leader in teaching people how to use a pallet jack, offers the following training content:
+CertifyMe.net, the leader in teaching people how to use a power pallet jack, offers the following training content:

 - Electric pallet jack training

 - General power pallet jack instruction

 - Pedestrian safety

 CertifyMe.net teaches workers about motorized pallet jack training, including class 2 electric motor narrow aisle trucks, and class 3 electric motor hand or hand/rider trucks.
 Ride on pallet truck, motorized pallet truck, and power pallet truck are other names used to describe a class 2 or class 3 electric pallet truck.
 Hand pallet truck training describes class 3 pallet trucks which require manual force, making them suitable for short-distance traveling and lighter loads.